SamGershkovich/SpaceFlight/README.md

 A pseudo 3d space flight game

 A little game where you are infinitly flying through space dodging asteroids.
-Created with JavaFX 2d library.
+This is an IntelliJ project using the JavaFX 2d library.